 - Only use sophisticated language if you are 100% confident about it.

 These strategies help you to express your message clearly and efficiently as a professional.
-Remember these points, and you will perform your work tasks more successfully, put less pressure on your English, and put less pressure on yourself.
+Remember these points, and you will perform your work tasks more successfully, put less pressure on your English, and less pressure on yourself.

-Speak English at Work: Action 3
+Action 3

 A great way to eliminate bad feelings about English is to change your relationship with the language.
 A way to do this is to set goals and reward yourself.
 The idea is that you speak English at work and associate it with good times!